Donate

 Please donate (below) to get this clinical trial started this year and get your tax-deductible receipt emailed to you!
 Thank you for your kindness!

-When you use our Donate Button and donate securely using PayPal – you will automatically be emailed a receipt
+(If you use our Donate Button and donate using PayPal - you will automatically be emailed a receipt)

 Please follow us on Facebook : Stroke Recovery Trial Fund